Breathe To Calm & Heal

 No shaming here—whatever works for you!
 (I have a particular fondness for the Emergency Meditator myself.
 I so know this form of dedication/half-dedication.)

-So let me share a powerful breath/health technique.
-A Buddhist monk taught me this when I first learned to meditate in Thailand as a teenager.
+A Buddhist monk taught me a number of wonderful and simple breath techniques when I first learned to meditate in Thailand as a teenager.
 Curiously, I didn’t write about this in Touch The Dragon, my book about that year as an exchange student.
-It’s not easy to write about healing practices, especially when you’re a teenager without any health problems.
-At the time, it just seemed like something my mother would appreciate (and, in fact, she did!).
-Now that I’m a mother with a teenager, here I am with the wisdom . . .
-Right on schedule, perhaps.
+It’s not easy to write about healing practices, especially when you’re a teenager without any serious health problems.

 The physical benefits of using our breath in a focused way to oxygenate painful or tense tissue or joints is another health wonder.